kastell1230/integrations-core/ecs_fargate/README.md

 #### Other environment variables

-For environment variables available with the Docker Agent container, see the [Docker Agent][14] page. **Note**: Some variables are not be available for Fargate.
+For environment variables available with the Docker Agent container, see the [Docker Agent][14] page. **Note**: Some variables may not be available for Fargate.

 | Environment Variable               | Description                                    |